 GW: Well, that’s incredibly interesting straight away!
 Can we briefly address the European focus for Possible Ventures?

-KC: In Silicon Valley, the concentration of software developers and the startups they build has led to an ecosystem with a self-perpetuating flywheel of success.
+SB: In Silicon Valley, the concentration of software developers and the startups they build has led to an ecosystem with a self-perpetuating flywheel of success.

 Europe has built a similar ecosystem around deep tech, with a strong industrial base, more STEM students graduating each year than in the US, and universities committed to supporting the community.
 The result is a series of thriving European deep tech hubs, producing unicorn startups and outsized returns right across the region.